Effects of economic integration: Economic growth and productivity

+Common markets

 Among the main benefits for the countries which decided to be unified is a free access to markets of the other member states.
 Since the stage of the common market, or since supranational bodies of the union are created, specific regional funds are created to reallocate revenues from more developed states to less developed ones.
 This way development of the member states is equalized, with less developed ones developing faster, leading to an increase of their earnings per capita and thus purchasing more from more developed partner states.

-Economic integration has no war consequence.
-The European Union has started with agreement between France, Great Britain, Belgium and Luxemburg - on the one hand, and Italy and Germany, on the other hand, fought with each other during World War II.
-In other words, economic integration unites nations, leading them to prosper with each other.
+A 2005 article by Harald Badinger estimated that the GDP per capita of the European Union would have been approximately 20% lower if no integration had taken place since 1950.

+Peace

+Economic integration is thought to be helpful for the avoidance of war.
+The European Union is often cited as an example of this, as the economic integration of western and central Europe coincided with a period of peace and a reduction in ethno-nationalist sentiment.